yorenschriever/Hyperion2/readme-rpi.md

-# Hyperion 2 on Raspberry pi 4
+# Hyperion 2 on Raspberry Pi 4

 The easiest way to start is with the Hyperion image.
 This contains everything you need, so you don't need to install anything further.
 The image is based on raspberry pi os 64 bit, which means it will only work on a raspberry pi 4.
 Below are instructors to create your own image in case you want to use another base OS.